EricaCPierce/code-100/README.md

 9. June 19 no coding, flew to N.O.
 10. June 20 Zero to Mastery, Chapter 45
 11. June 21 Zero to Mastery, Chapter 46.
 Learned to format fonts.
+12. June 22 Zero to Mastery, finished Chapter 46, text and fonts

 ### Coffee Shops in Bend